CSC-Security-sandbox/ndm-fresh-breakability/upgrade/upgrade.md

 ### Upgrade Steps

+1.Stop all jobs from the NDM UI before proceeding

-1. Copy the zip file to the Control Plane machine:
+2. Copy the zip file to the Control Plane machine:
 ```bash
 scp -P 2226 ~/2025.08.19-preview.zip ubuntu@localhost:/tmp
 ```

-2. SSH to CP machine and switch to datamigrator user
+3. SSH to CP machine and switch to datamigrator user
 ```
 $ sudo su - datamigrator
 ```

-3. Install unzip and unzip the upgrade bundle in /tmp folder
+4. Install unzip and unzip the upgrade bundle in /tmp folder
 ```
 $ cd /tmp
 $ sudo apt install unzip
 $ unzip 2025.08.19-preview.zip
 ```

-4. Make the upgrade script executable and run it
+5. Make the upgrade script executable and run it
 ```
 $ cd 2025.08.19-preview
 $ chmod +x upgrade.sh